zerowst/Chatcoach/README.md

-# ChatCoach Dataset
+# ChatCoach Project

-## Dataset for "Benchmarking Large Language Models on Communicative Medical Coaching: A Dataset and a Novel System"
+## Implementation for "Benchmarking Large Language Models on Communicative Medical Coaching: A Dataset and a Novel System" [Paper:](https://arxiv.org/pdf/2402.05547)

 ### Introduction